vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/revealjs.md

 ::: note

-Reveal.js also provides [more plugins](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware), you can add them via `plugin` option in `defineRevealConfig`.
+Reveal.js also provides [more plugins](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware), you can add them via `plugin` option in `defineRevealJsConfig`.
 Built-in plugins you request at node side will be added automatically.

 :::